Cstan1987stat/-Health-Data-Insights-Predicting-Diabetes-with-Machine-Learning/README.md

 The notebook titled 'a_fourth_attempt.ipynb' includes a new preprocessing strategy, training and saving a Logistic Regression model, and saving the new column transformer.
 The python file 'regpage' includes the code used to create the streamlit app where the model can be tested with different input.
+You can check out the Streamlit app by clicking on the following link: [Streamlit App](https://naeygzzy2kwrnvhjd3g7ya.streamlit.app/)